 Dual-material cables can look Frankenstein-ed, but RHA’s design team managed to create an attractive, functional design.
 Before the Y-splitter, a braided sheath swaddles the cable components.
 Though it’s not impervious to tangling, RHA doesn’t claim tangle-resistance and it’s fairly easy to straighten out.

 The company tacks on a cable slider which zips the wires that descend from the earbuds together.
 At this point, if I’m going to use wired earbuds, this small feature is invaluable and often overlooked.
 It makes using the earbuds a great deal less frustrating and combats the tendency that wires have to get caught on any and all objects.

 The Glasgow-based company’s proprietary silicone ear tips are some of the most durable tips that I’ve tried.
 They’re comfortable, well-reinforced, and retain their structure.
-They isolate noise better than the average ear tip, but if you want to go the extra mile, it’s worth investing just $12 in a pair of Comply memory foam tips, which Adam and I frequently reach for.
+They isolate noise better than the average ear tip, but if you want to go the extra mile, it’s worth investing just $12 in a pair of Comply memory foam tips, which I frequently reach for.

 Related: How your in-ears fit matters

 The remote functions universally (hence, RHA MA390 Universal) and it’s easy to locate on the right cable without being an eyesore.
 Admittedly, it would have been nice to see a three-button remote on here, since we know it can be done for under $25, but it’s tactile and easy to operate.